LEDs-by-glowingkitty/GlowOnesie/onesies/Every Day Sparkly Edition/README.md

 - scissors

 ## Washing & ironing instructions
-- wash silk and shiny polyester before sewing
+- wash silk, cotton and shiny polyester before sewing
 - wash onesie/silk ideally by hand, or else in the washing machine with a laundry bag.
 Use silk detergent.
 - when ironing the silk, make sure to place another fabric between the silk and the iron, while ironing the back side of the silk on low heat setting.
 Do no iron the front of the silk directly, when possible.